-If someone is thinking about hurting himself, chances are he’ll be showing signs in the way he looks, acts or talks.
-If your mate is really struggling, he might not want or be able to talk to you about how he’s feeling, but these warning signs can give you a clue that something is wrong.
+If someone is thinking about hurting themself, chances are they’ll be showing signs in the way they look, act or talk.
+If your mate is really struggling, they might not want or be able to talk to you about how they are feeling, but these warning signs can give you a clue that something is wrong.

-- Quitting or losing interest in things he used to like (e.g. sports or hobbies)
+- Quitting or losing interest in things they used to enjoy (e.g. sports or hobbies)

 - Emotional outbursts, or crying for no apparent reason

 - Acting dangerously or irresponsibly (e.g. driving recklessly)

 - Not going out or withdrawing from mates

 - Eating too much or too little, or putting on or losing weight

 - Looking unusually scruffy, or not paying attention to personal hygiene (e.g. not showering)

 - Signs they might have hurt himself on purpose – unusual scars, burn marks or bruises.